What are uterine fibroids?

 How Uterine Fibroid Embolization works

-Using direct image guidance, an American Endovascular affiliated Interventional Radiologist (IR) inserts a thin tube into the artery at the top of your thigh or your arm, and guides it to the uterine artery.
+Using direct image guidance, an American Endovascular affiliated Interventional Radiologist (IR) inserts a thin catheter into the artery at the top of your thigh or your arm and guides it to the uterine artery.
 The physicians inject tiny particles—the size of a grain of sand—in a controlled manner, directly into the small blood vessels that “feed” the fibroids.
 The particles block the blood flow, causing the fibroids to shrink.

-Benefits of UFE vs. Hysterectomies
+Benefits of UFE vs. Hysterectomy

 UFE has faster recovery time, fewer complications, and NO hospital stay, compared with hysterectomies.